portovep/pabloporto.me/content/projects/10-backoffice-application-for-sales-agents.md

 technologies: [Vue.js, Nuxt, Zipkin, Grafana, Ansible, Terraform, tfsec]
 ---

-I was assigned to bootstrap a new team to evolve a back-office application that manages sales agent accounts for a company in the green energy space.
+I helped bootstrap a new team to modernize a back-office application that manages sales agent accounts for a company in the green energy sector.
 I was also responsible for providing advice to their infrastructure team.
 Some tasks:

 -   Provide technical input in the discovery phase of the new features of the platform.
 -   Help the team understand the system's architecture based on several PHP services built with different frameworks.